 - Find that coughing, sneezing, bending over, exercising or participating in sexual activity causes headaches?

 - Find that the characteristics of your headaches have changed?

 - Find that the symptoms of your migraine attacks have changed?

 Advanced Headache Clinic

-If you answered ‘yes’ to any of the questions above, you may want to consider treatment from Dr. Sherif Zaky at the Advanced Headache Clinic.
+If you answered ‘yes’ to any of the questions above, you may want to consider severe headache treatment from Dr. Sherif Zaky at the Advanced Headache Clinic.
 No one should have to suffer from a headache every day.
 Pain management treatments offered at Dr. Zaky’s Advanced Headache Clinic include interventional options like Botox for migraines, radiofrequency ablation, and nerve blocks – all of which have the ability to eliminate the constant and debilitating pain associated with headaches and migraines.
 By scheduling an appointment with Dr. Zaky, you can work directly with him to come up with an advanced headache treatment plan that fits your individual needs.

-Depending on your treatment plan, some procedures may be able to be done in the office the same day of your appointment, meaning you can expect relief from your chronic/constant headaches even sooner.
+Depending on your severe headache treatment plan, some procedures may be able to be done in the office the same day of your appointment, meaning you can expect relief from your chronic/constant headaches even sooner.

 Dr. Zaky’s Advanced Headache Clinic can be found at three convenient locations: the Firelands Spine Center at 703 Tyler St., Suite 352 in Sandusky; 1605 Route 60 in Vermilion; and 348 Milan Ave., Suite 2, in Norwalk.
 To schedule an appointment at any of the three locations, call 419-557-6161 and break your cycle of headache pain today.